Pavol Bellás

-Pavol Bellás (born 28 May 1997), is a Slovak professional footballer who plays for SC Kittsee in Austria as a forward.
+Pavol Bellás (born 28 May 1997), is a Slovak professional footballer who plays for Račaas a forward.

 Club career

 He made his professional Fortuna Liga debut for Zemplín Michalovce against Senica on 5 December 2015.
 He replaced Michal Hamuľak in the 86th minute of the 1-1 tie.

 Bellás joined MFK Vranov nad Topľou on loan for the 2018-19 season.
 The deal was made permanent at the end of the season.